 Cheat days are the best days.
 But recently, diets are more forgiving when it comes to occasional indulgences.
-Unfortunately, a moment of weakness can easily turn your cheat day to cheat week and eventually, you’re back to old habits.
+Unfortunately, a moment of weakness can easily turn your cheat day into cheat week and eventually, you’re back to old habits.
 Don’t let all the progress slip away so easily.
-Run through these reminders every time you’re tempted or succumbed to eating some of your favorite indulgences.
+Run through these reminders every time you’re tempted to eat your favorite junk food.

-- A single glazed donut from Dunkin Donuts contains about 260 calories.
+- A single glazed doughnut from Dunkin Donuts contains about 240 calories.
 You need roughly 25 minutes of running and biking or an hour of weight training to shed them off.
-That’s just for a plain glaze, so donuts with icing and other toppings are bound to have more.
+That’s just for a plain glaze, so doughnuts with icing and other toppings are bound to have more.

 - A can of Coke contains 139 calories.
 You only need to run or bike for at least 14 minutes or do 18 minutes of Zumba according to an app made by Coca-Cola itself.
 Though the calories might not seem a lot, it also has about nine teaspoons of sugar, which is an alarming amount for a drink.

-- For all the fries addicts out there, you’re not going to like the fact that a large McDonald’s Fries contains 460 calories and 22 grams of fat.
+- For all the fries addicts out there, you’re not going to like the fact that a large McDonald’s fries contains 490 calories and 23 grams of total fat.
 But if you’re willing to run or bike 45 minutes, then you’re good.

 - For everyone who resorts to pancit canton when they can’t afford anything else, it has a total of 290 calories a pack.
 Consider that sometimes one isn’t enough.
 But if you’re willing to spend around half an hour of running or biking to burn them, you’re also good.

 In hindsight, you might think that these numbers aren’t so bad.
 You can probably work out the calories anyway.
 However, those numbers will pile up.
-And honestly, do you really want to put extra effort just to burn off extra calories that could easily have been avoided?
+And honestly, do you really want to put extra effort just to burn off extra (and usually empty) calories that could easily have been avoided?